One of the great mysteries of debtor/creditor law is the community property discharge in bankruptcy.

 Since it’s only the community property of the marriage that is protected by Jane’s discharge, the protection doesn’t survive the end of the marriage, either.

-If Joe is widowed or divorces, his earnings are separate property.
+If Joe is widowed or divorces, his earnings become separate property.

 A nasty quirk is that any community property that Joe acquires in a new marriage is liable for the debts he has that preexist the new relationship.
 Ouch.